You are listening to the Sean Hannity Radio Show Podcast.

 Here, this is my business card, nigga.

-Only when you're giving them money.
+Only when you're giving them their money.

 Only when you give them your money.

-All right, that was the Baton Rouge killer, Eugene Long in a rant that he had made, one of many one of the things we have got to evaluate.
+All right, that was the Baton Rouge killer, Eugene Long, in a rant that he had made.

 By the way, news roundup information overload.

-We are in Cleveland, we're at the RNC convention.
+We're at the RNC convention.

 And what's so frustrating about both of those comments, first of all, you hear the guy, we've got to do a better job of identifying these lunatics before they act.

-We need literally, we need like a department of homeland security media focus.
+We need, literally, we need like a Department of Homeland Security Media Focus.

 I don't know what you call it.

-And that that creates terroristic threats.
+And that creates terroristic threats.

-You know, think back to the one tragedy.
+Think back to the one tragedy.

-People say, Yeah, well, Sam Bernardino, we saw this guy and a bunch of people working in the garage late at night, it was suspicious, but we didn't want to be called bigoted, so therefore we kept our mouths shut.
+People say, yeah, well, Sam Bernardino, we saw this guy and a bunch of people working in the garage late at night.

 It's unbelievable to me.